opwvhk/avro-conversions/README.md

 Avro Tools
 ==========

-These Avro tools provide means to manipulate and/or describe schemas, including converting XML Schema definitions (XSD) into Avro schemas.
+These Avro tools provide means to manipulate and/or describe schemas, including converting JSON and XML Schema definitions (XSD) into Avro schemas.
 Additionally, it provides a way to parse non-Avro data into Avro data structures.

 Usage
 -----

-The class below describes how to use all functionality.
-As such, it is a contrived example, as (for example) describing a schema in Markdown format and parsing data are not usually combined...
+The class below describes how to use all functionality for XML.
+It is a contrived example, as (for example) describing a schema in Markdown format and parsing data are not usually combined...

 ```java
 import opwvhk.avro.SchemaManipulator;